d0nkeyBOB/Push-PhoneGap/README.md

 ##Run

-Execute `phonegap run ios` to run the project on an iOS device.
+Execute `phonegap run ios --device` to run the project on an iOS device.
+You will have to install [ios-deploy](https://github.com/phonegap/ios-deploy#installation) to deploy it to your device.

 *or*

-Execute `phonegap run android` to run the project on an Android device.
+Execute `phonegap run android --device` to run the project on an Android device.

 ##Business Logic